solomoni12/OBCS/README.md

 - Google Chrome or any browser

 ### Start using application
-In Online Birth Certificate System we use PHP and MySQL Database.
+In Online Birth Certificate System we use Laravel Framework(Backend), Angular 14 Framework(Frontend) and MySQL Database.
 This project has two modules i.e. admin and user.